 Oxygen is also very important in the recovery phase following intensive exercise to rebuild energy stores consumed during exercise.
 The benefits that FLAIR Strips provide for efficient oxygen intake during intensive exercise continues through the recovery phase to continue providing efficient oxygen intake to rebuild energy stores.
 This is one more reason why it's important to not remove the Strip until the horse is fully cooled out and breathing has returned to normal.

 One of the major causes of fatigue is the depletion of energy stores needed for the horse to perform.
-During less intense, longer duration exercise, FLAIR Strips help horses get needed oxygen more efficiently to sustain aerobic exercise.
+During less-intense, longer-duration exercise, FLAIR Strips help horses get needed oxygen more efficiently to sustain aerobic exercise.

-CAUSES OF FATIGUE
+CAUSES OF FATIGUE IN HORSES

-Fatigue can result from the failure of one enzyme system, one cell, one organ or one body system, but is more often due to multiple factors contributing simultaneously.
+Fatigue in performance horses can result from the failure of one enzyme system, one cell, one organ or one body system, but is more often due to multiple factors contributing simultaneously.
 This can place an excessive burden on other body systems as they try to compensate.
 In many ways, fatigue is still poorly understood.
 However, it's generally accepted that no single mechanism explains all the different aspects of fatigue that are recognized.
 For example, a dramatic reduction of muscle glycogen can play a significant role in fatigue at the end of an endurance ride.
-But, fatigue also occurs when muscle glycogen concentrations are still high, for example in a show-jumper after completing its round.
+But, fatigue also occurs when muscle glycogen concentrations are still high, for example in a show jumper after completing its round.

-Factors unrelated to the intensity, duration or pattern of exercise influence the onset of fatigue, including: Metabolic myopathies (tying up and polysaccharide storage myopathy), over-training, fitness, age, body condition and environmental conditions (temperature, humidity, pollution or altitude).
+Factors unrelated to the intensity, duration or pattern of exercise influence the onset of fatigue, including: metabolic myopathies (tying up and polysaccharide storage myopathy), over-training, fitness, age, body condition and environmental conditions (temperature, humidity, pollution or altitude).

 Numerous areas have been studied to try and understand the mechanisms of fatigue during exercise including:

-- Depletion of the energy generating systems inside and outside muscle cells
+- Depletion of the energy-generating systems inside and outside muscle cells

 - Accumulation of metabolic by-products (i.e. lactic acid, ammonia, H+ ions, and ATP metabolites) and failure of the muscular contractile mechanism